evant/kotlin-inject/docs/android.md

 }
 ```

-Similar to within fragments, you can inject a function that creates a ViewModel.
+Similar to within fragments, you can inject a function that creates a `ViewModel`.

 ```kotlin
 @Inject